OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 # memTransfer.cu
+## Code
+CUDA program that demonstrates how to use CUDA’s memory copy API to transfer data between the host (CPU) and the device (GPU).
+Here’s a step-by-step explanation:

+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by isize, which is set to 1 << 22 (equivalent to 2 raised to the power of 22), and nbytes, which is the total size in bytes (obtained by multiplying isize by the size of a float).
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates memory on the host (CPU) using malloc().
+5. It allocates memory on the device (GPU) using cudaMalloc().
+6. It initializes the host memory with the value 0.5f.
+7. It transfers the data from the host to the device using cudaMemcpy() with the cudaMemcpyHostToDevice flag.
+8. It then transfers the data back from the device to the host using cudaMemcpy() with the cudaMemcpyDeviceToHost flag.
+9. Finally, it frees the allocated memory on both the host and the device using free() and cudaFree(), and resets the device using cudaDeviceReset().

+This code doesn’t do any computation on the GPU.
+It simply demonstrates how to allocate memory and transfer data between the host and the device.
+Also, the CHECK() macro is likely a utility function used to check the return status of CUDA API calls and print an error message if something goes wrong.
+It’s not a standard CUDA function and is probably defined in the "../common/common.h" header file.

+## Profiler
 The profiler output is divided into two main sections: GPU activities and API calls.

 **GPU activities:** This section shows the time taken by the GPU to perform certain tasks.
 In this case, it shows that: